cpa-analytics/embedding-encoder/README.md

 output = dfm.transform(X=X_train)
 ```

 DFM expects categorical variables to be integer arrays, which can be done easily with scikit's `OrdinalEncoder`.
-However, at the moment `DenseFeatureMixer` can only be the first step in a `Pipeline` because it requires its `X` input to be a `DataFrame` with proper column names, which cannot be guaranteed if previous transformations are applied.
-This means that ordinal encoding has to be performed outside of the pipeline.
+This can be included in a sklearn `Pipeline` provided transformations preceding DFM are held inside the provided `ColumnTransformerWithNames`.
+Without it, DFM can be included only as the first step in a `Pipeline` because it requires its `X` input to be a `DataFrame` with proper column names, which cannot be guaranteed if previous transformations are applied.

 ```python
 from sklearn.model_selection import train_test_split